-The seasonally adjusted Seattle CPI of 9.2% between April 2021 to April 2022surpassed the 8.2% increase for the in the U.S. City Average index which can be attributed to higher food and energy prices this year compared to last year.
-Core prices rose 8.1% compared to 6.3% in the national index.
-Excluding shelter costs, Seattle inflation was 9.3% while the national average was recorded at 9.2%.
+The seasonally adjusted Seattle CPI rate of 8.9% recorded between October 2021 to October 2022 surpassed the 7.8% increase in the U.S. City Average index.
+This increase can be attributed to higher food and energy prices this year compared to last year.
+Core prices rose 7.7% compared to 6.3% in the national index.
+Excluding shelter costs, Seattle inflation was 8.9% while the national average was recorded at 8.2%.